 A factor that had a very real influence on intergroup relations was the strong upsurge of Afrikaner nationalism and the establishment of the political authority of the Afrikaner.
-This gave rise, from 1948, to the passing of a variety of acts in terms of which the ideology of apartheid (''separate development'') was defined and enforced.
+This gave rise, from 1948, to the passing of a variety of Acts in terms of which the ideology of apartheid (''separate development'') was defined and enforced.
 The objective was ''total'' segregation between whites and others.
-A central part of the policy was the expansion of own areas (homelands) for the Africans within which they could express political and social rights and could eventually gain independence from South Africa as was realised in the Transkei, Bophuthatswana, Venda and Ciskei (TBVC countries).
+A central part of the policy was the expansion of own areas (homelands) for the Africans within which they could express political and social rights and could eventually gain independence from South Africa as was realised in the TBVC countries (Transkei, Bophuthatswana, Venda and Ciskei).
 Afrikaner nationalism also effected stronger polarisation in the ranks of whites - between Afrikaans and English speaking people.

 This period is characterized by increasing conflict between groups.
 The conflict concerned, in essence, political and economic power and social equality.
-The nature of the conflict was also different from that of the previous phases, namely a shift from an unco-ordinated to a more co-ordinated resistance built around organizations such as the African National Congress (ANC) and Pan Africanist Congress (PAC).
+The nature of the conflict was also different from that of the previous phases, namely a shift from an unco-ordinated to a more co-ordinated resistance built around organizations such as the AFRICAN NATIONAL CONGRESS (ANC) and PAN AFRICAN CONGRESS (PAC).
 However, the Africans are still not a homogeneous category - ethnicity (group interests) still plays an important role in relations between the different African groups.